Industrial Production Technology

 |Electronics Engineering Technicians||2.0%||$64,330|

 |Industrial Engineering Technologists||5.2%||$63,200|

 |Manufacturing Engineering Technologists||5.2%||$63,200|

 Who Is Getting a Bachelor’s Degree in Industrial Production Technology?

 At the countrywide level, the racial-ethnic distribution of industrial production tech majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Industrial Production Tech appeals to people across the globe.
-About 6.2% of those with this major are international students.
+Students from other countries are interested in Industrial Production Tech, too.
+About 6.3% of those with this major are international students.
 The most popular countries for students from outside the country are: